 Garland City Council has approved plans to begin the next phase of the redevelopment of Downtown Garland in an effort to attract more people and businesses to the area, and improve the quality of life for residents.

 Plans will include the next phase of mixed-use development for Downtown Garland through a partnership with Oaks Properties to take advantage of transit-oriented development opportunities along Garland’s DART rail station.
 The City Center project will add 153 apartment units next to City Hall in addition to the existing units built in 2008 at Oaks Fifth Street Crossing.
 The City will provide the site ready for development, and will construct a parking structure with a minimum of 330 spaces to serve the public, residential tenants, and those accessing City Hall.

-A large public open space currently referred to as the Walnut Pedestrian Corridor, will be developed south of Walnut Street between Glenbrook Drive and Fifth Street.
-The corridor will showcase the Landmark Museum depot and railcar, and will highlight Garland’s rail history—from freight to mass transit.
+A large public open space currently referred to as the Walnut Pedestrian Corridor, is being developed south of Walnut Street between Glenbrook Drive and Fifth Street.
+The corridor showcases the Landmark Museum depot and railcar, highlighting Garland’s rail history — from freight to mass transit.

 City Hall renovations also are included in the plans and will consist of reskinning the facility’s facade, updating City Hall to current building code and safety requirements, and expanding the studio for CGTV—Garland’s government access channel.
 Other enhancements to the area will include updates to streetscape and utility infrastructure, additional pocket parks/open spaces for residents to enjoy, and upgraded parking lot lighting at the Central Library.

 Visit the City website for upcoming details including project schedules, road closures, and new and temporary parking locations for visitors conducting business in Downtown Garland.
 More information will be available in the coming weeks.
 Please check back for updates.
 For more information, contact the Public & Media Affairs Department at 972-205-2875.